-"Findings of new research published in the Journal of General Internal Medicine and conducted by investigators at Massachusetts General Hospital (MGH), Vanderbilt University Medical Center and the University Of Pittsburgh School Of Medicine; during the pandemic, 32% of respondents increased their smoking, 37% decreased their smoking, and 31% made no change.
+Findings of new research published in the Journal of General Internal Medicine and conducted by investigators at Massachusetts General Hospital (MGH), Vanderbilt University Medical Center, and the University of Pittsburgh School of Medicine; during the pandemic, 32% of respondents increased their smoking, 37% decreased their smoking, and 31% made no change.
 Those who increased their smoking tended to perceive more stress.

 Also, 11% of respondents who smoked in January 2020 (before the pandemic) had quit smoking by the time the survey was administered (an average of six months later), while 28% of former smokers relapsed.
-Higher perceived COVID-19 risk was associated with a higher likelihood of quitting and a lower likelihood of relapse."
+Higher perceived COVID-19 risk was associated with a higher likelihood of quitting and a lower likelihood of relapse.9

-Mount Sinai Approach/Implementation
+Mount Sinai Approach/ Implementation

-The Mount Sinai Comprehensive Cancer Center is a nationally-recognized, award-winning facility that utilizes a collaborative, multidisciplinary approach to diagnose and treat patients with different types of cancers.
+The Mount Sinai Comprehensive Cancer Center is a nationally recognized, awardwinning facility that utilizes a collaborative, multidisciplinary approach to diagnose and treat patients with different types of cancers.
 Mount Sinai is the first Florida hospital to receive the Commission on Cancer's Outstanding Achievement Award three consecutive times and currently holds a Silver Level commendation.
 The commission created this award to recognize programs that strive for excellence in providing the highest quality cancer care.

 Mount Sinai offers a collaborative approach to the diagnosis and treatment of cancer.
-Free or discounted screening mammograms are offered to the public during May and October, along with free Skin Cancer screenings.
+Free or discounted screening mammograms are offered to the public during May and October, along with free skin cancer screenings.
 Lectures on cancer prevention and early detection are given throughout Mount Sinai's service area.
-Mount Sinai Cancer Physicians are actively involved in approximately 53 cancer related clinical research trials.
+Mount Sinai cancer physicians are actively involved in approximately 53 cancer-related clinical research trials.

-Mount Sinai recently expanded oncology services to its' Primary & Specialty Care Offices in Hialeah and is in the planning stages for a new cancer facility to replace existing services.
-Preliminary plans are for a 200,000 square foot facility including 62 exam rooms, 56 infusion suites and 20 imaging/breast center rooms.
+Mount Sinai recently expanded oncology services to its Primary & Specialty Care offices in Hialeah and is in the planning stages for a new cancer facility to replace existing services.
+Preliminary plans are for a 200,000-square-foot facility, including 62 exam rooms, 56 infusion suites, and 20 imaging/breast center rooms.
 The goal is to be operational by 2025.

-C. Mental Wellbeing/Behavioral Health
+C. Mental Well-Being/ Behavioral Health

-Issues related to mental wellbeing (Suicide, Alzheimer's) are seen in the top 10 leading causes of death and were brought to the forefront during the COVID-19 pandemic.
+Issues related to mental well-being (such as suicide or Alzheimer's) are seen in the top 10 leading causes of death, and they were brought to the forefront during the COVID-19 pandemic.

-According to the Centers for Disease Control and Prevention (CDC) (FastStats - Mental Health, 2019) , 11.2% of adults expressed regular feelings of worry, nervousness or anxiety.
-4.7% of adults expressed regular feelings of depression.
-There were over 47,000 suicides reported in 2019.
-Diagnosed mental disorders accounted for 55.7 million physician office visits and 4.9 million emergency room visits nationally in the same year.
+According to the Centers for Disease Control and Prevention, 11.2% of adults expressed regular feelings of worry, nervousness, or anxiety; 4.7% of adults expressed regular feelings of depression; over 47,000 suicides were reported in 2019; and diagnosed mental disorders accounted for 55.7 million physician office visits and 4.9 million emergency room visits nationally in the same year.10